A Sports Therapist is a practitioner who has the knowledge and ability to:

 - Assess and examine the joints of the body.

-- Implement appropriate rehabilitation programmes.
+- Implement safe and effective injury rehabilitation programmes.

 - Use sport and exercise principles to optimise performance.